pattersondev/vorto-coding-challenge/README.md

 4. Run "ts-node index.ts '{path/to/txt}' 'numberOfDrivers'"

 # Side Note
 The github account other than pattersondev is also owned by me, it's hooked up to my vscode in some weird way where those 2 accounts are almost intertwined.
-It's an all account from when I use to create software for sneaker resellers and I honestly have no idea how to fix it.
+It's an old account from when I use to create software for sneaker resellers and I honestly have no idea how to fix it.
+Sorry for the vulgar language in that name I was like 16 when I made it and thought it was cool.